 Fire up the Grill

-Summer isn’t the best time to spend hours slaving over a hot stove.
+Summer isn’t the best time to spend hours laboring over a hot stove.
 Lay off stove-top and baked dishes to avoid producing additional heat and discomfort.

 Heavy meals tend to sit in your gut longer, producing more body heat.
 Lighter fare, such as chilled fruit or a tossed salad, is easier to prepare and metabolize.
 If you have to cook hot food, stay away from the oven.
 Instead, head outside to the grill.
 It’s the perfect excuse to host a poolside barbecue.